wgu9/cs234-rl-revisited/README.md

 - CS234 staff for high-quality lectures and assignments
 - Stanford Continuing Studies & XCS234
 - Open source contributors (CleanRL, SpinningUp, etc.)
+- Thanks to Prof. Emma Brunskill and the CS234 team for their foundational work in RL education

 ---

 <p align="center">